 The only woman to make the list, Davies burst onto the professional grappling scene by winning the IBJJF No Gi World Championships less than a month after being awarded her black belt.
-Since then, she’s gone from strength to strength in winning the IBJJF European Open two years in a row, becoming the lightest person to ever win an absolute medal in the tournament.
+Since then, she’s gone from strength to strength in winning the IBJJF European Championship two years in a row, becoming the lightest person to ever win an absolute medal in the tournament.
 Her crowning achievement came in 2019 when she tore through her ADCC division to take home a silver medal ahead of some of the most established female grapplers on the planet.
 Technically, Davies has already started her career in MMA in 2014 as a colored belt before putting it to one side to focus on BJJ.
 Although she hasn’t competed since those six months spent amassing a 3-0 amateur record and a 1-0 professional record, finishing every fight.
 At 25 and competing at 58kg often, Davies could potentially compete at either Flyweight or Strawweight and would quickly be a force to be reckoned with in either division.

 Another member of the Danaher Death Squad, Rodriguez doesn’t quite have the same level of pure BJJ skills that the rest of this list do and is currently a purple belt.
 He does however have the advantage of years of wrestling experience that he puts to good use in order to regularly outperform more accomplished BJJ competitors.
 He’s already earned a silver medal at ADCC 2019 through virtue of his superior wrestling and his immense physical strength is nothing to laugh at.
 He already has experience in competing against some of the best MMA grapplers around after beating Luke Rockhold at Polaris 12, and could be a force to be reckoned with as an athletic and talented Heavyweight.
 Sadly for MMA fans around the world, he’s also the least likely to make the transition as he’s already openly stated that he doesn’t have any intention of getting punched in the face.